MargeRosen/gear_swap/README.md

 Listings only appear on the site for one week after they're created, so you'll only see the most up-to-date info.

+Development Collaborators' note: If you git clone the repo don't forget to add your own application.yml file for development testing.